jrajawat/g-route/README.md

 # G-ROUTE Grand River Route Engine
 Continuous Facility Location Optimisation using Simulated Annealing

-This project optimises the placement of bus stops within a study area in Waterloo.
+This project optimises the placement of bus stops within an area in Waterloo.
 The objective is to slightly reposition existing stops and remove redundant ones while ensuring that accessibility never becomes worse for any point in the region.

 The optimisation is inspired by continuous facility location models, p-median reductions, and simulated annealing heuristics, making it appropriate for a SYDE 411 optimisation deliverable.